Yue Fei: Family

-According to Shuo Yue Quanzhuan, Yue had five sons and one daughter.
-The History of Song records that Yue Yun (岳雲; 1119–1142) was adopted by Yue Fei at the age of 12 whilst others claim he was his biological son; Yue Lei (岳雷), the second, succeeded to his father's post; Yue Ting (岳霆) was the third; Yue Lin (岳霖) was the fourth; and Yue Zhen (岳震), the fifth, was still young at the time of his father's death.
-Yue Yinping was Yue Fei's daughter.
-The novel states she committed suicide after her father's death and became a fairy in heaven.
-However, history books do not mention her name and therefore she should be considered a fictional character.
-Yue Fei married the daughter of Magistrate Li in 1119 when he was 16 years old.
-However, the account of his marriage is fictional.

-The Biography of Yue Fei states that Yue left his ailing mother with his first wife while he went to fight the Jin armies.
-However she "left him (and his mother) and remarried".
-He later took a second wife and even discussed "affairs" pertaining to his military career with her.
+The Biography of Yue Fei states that Yue married his first wife Lady Liu as arranged by his family when he was 15 years old.
+One year after their marriage, Liu gave birth to Yue Yun (岳雲; 1119–1142).
+Eight years after their marriage, Liu gave birth to Yue Lei (岳雷).
+Yue left his ailing mother with his first wife while he went to fight the Jin armies.
+However she left him (and his mother) and remarried.
+When Yue was 26 or 27 years old, he later took a second wife Lady Li Wa (李娃) (1101–1175), the daughter of the county magistrate Li Chun.
+They had three sons, Yue Lin (岳霖), Yue Zhen (岳震), and Yue Ting (岳霆).
+Yue even discussed "affairs" pertaining to his military career with her.
 He truly loved her, but his affection for her was second to his desire to rid China of the Jurchen invaders.
 Her faithfulness to him and his mother was strengthened by the fear that any infidelity or lacking in her care of Lady Yue would result in reprisal.

+According to Shuo Yue Quanzhuan, Yue had five sons and one daughter.
+The History of Song records that Yue Yun (岳雲; 1119–1142) was adopted by Yue Fei at the age of 12 but historical consensus and other contemporaneous records confirmed that he was actually his biological son; Yue Lei (岳雷), the second, succeeded to his father's post; Yue Lin (岳霖) was the third; Yue Zhen (岳震) was the fourth; and Yue Ting (岳霆) the fifth, was still young at the time of his father's death.

+Yue Anniang (岳安娘) was Yue Fei's daughter who would later married to Gao Zuo (高祚).
+Yue Fei's presumed second daughter named Yue Yinping (岳銀瓶), whose original name was Yue Xiao'e (岳孝娥).
+The novel states she committed suicide at the age of 13 by drowning herself in the well after her father's death.
+However, history books during Southern Song dynasty do not mention her name and the story of Yue Yinping only began to take shape during the Yuan dynasty period, and therefore she should be considered a fictional character.

 Yue forbade his sons from having concubines, although he almost took one himself.
 Even though she was presented by a friend, he did not accept her because she laughed when he asked her if she could "share the hardships of camp life" with him.
 He knew she was liberal and would have sex with the other soldiers.

 Though not mentioned in the memoir written by Yue Fei's grandson, some scholarly sources claim Yue had a younger brother named Yue Fan (岳翻).
 He later served in the army under his brother and died in battle in 1132.